rihemebh/Angular-Cheat-Sheet-/README.md

 ## Angular

-Angular is a Js Framework that supports multiple laguages like ES5, Typescript , dart ... <br />
-- SPA (Single Page application):
+Angular is a TypeScript-based framework designed for developing:

-The single page application is a web application or website that interacts with the user by dynamically rewriting the current page, rather than loading entire new pages from the server.
+- Single Page Applications (SPAs): These are web applications or websites that offer a seamless user experience by dynamically updating the current page in response to user interactions, instead of reloading entire pages from the server.

-- Modular , fast , component based
+- It is known for its modularity, speed, and component-based architecture.